-11.8 With effect from October 2015 all schools are subject to a mandatory reporting requirement in respect of female genital mutilation.
+- 11.8 With effect from October 2015 all schools are subject to a mandatory reporting requirement in respect of female genital mutilation.
 When a teacher discovers that an act of FGM appears to have been carried out on a girl aged under 18, that teacher has a statutory duty to report it to the police.
-Failure to report such cases will result in disciplinary sanctions.
-They will also discuss the situation with the Designated Safeguarding Lead who will consult children's social care before a decision is made as to whether the mandatory reporting duty applies.
+Failure to report such cases will result in disciplinary sanctions. - 11.9 When a teacher at St.Wilfrid's School has reasons to suspect that an act of FGM has been carried out on a pupil/student, or is at risk of such s/he will discuss the situation with the Designated Safeguarding Lead, who will consult children's social care before a decision is made as to whether the mandatory reporting duty applies.